transkatgirl/kat-s-bookshelf/README.md

 		- Basic life-skills courses
 		- Self-improvement courses
 		- Additional textbook sources
-	- Once all planned v1.x introductory courses have been added, the bookshelf will move to v2.x
-- v2.x - Further Expansion
-	- During this period, a focus will be put on maintaining existing courses rather than adding new ones.
+	- Once all planned v1.x courses have been added, the focus will shift towards maintaining existing courses rather than adding new ones.
 New courses will focus primarily on increasing bookshelf depth rather than breadth.